psas/avionics-cad/av4/rocketnet-hub/documentation/mfg-and-test-log.md

 - Edited board.h to temporarily bring up the board safely (most things inputs that are pulled down).
    - Changed all the GPIO, HSE to 25 MHz and PLLM to 25.
    - Worked!
 Saw GPIO changing states at the right frequency.
-- FIXME: The RGB LED we ordered was the wrong part number - pin layout of the LEDs is totally wrong.
+- FIXED: The RGB LED we ordered was the wrong part number - pin layout of the LEDs is totally wrong.
 The PCB is designed for the LRTB G6TG-TU7+VV7+ST7-IB (DK 475-1319-1-ND) and what we specified in the BOM and thus stuffed is LTRBGFTM-ST7-1+VV9-29+Q5R (DK 475-2900-1-ND).

 ## 2013-07-28